-The embedded information function and chunk data function may differ by camera models.
+The embedded information function may differ by camera models.

 The camera supports adding and embedding the collection information to the image data.
 You can set in the client software and define which information to be embedded in the image data.